Therapy for Burnout in Pennsylvania

 stressed Black woman looking to the side and rubbing her temples | therapy for anxiety in Pennsylvania

-• You’re unable to turn your work brain off once you’re off the clock
+You’re unable to turn your brain off once you’re off the clock.
+Your weekends aren’t restful or enjoyable the way they used to be.

-• You’ve found yourself doubting you’ll ever be free from the anxious-overachieving-burnout cycle
+You’ve felt overwhelmed and anxious for so long that, physically, you feel horrible.
+Maybe you’ve found yourself seriously doubting you’ll ever be free from the anxious-overachieving-burnout cycle.

 and to let yourself just be.